AMRC-FactoryPlus/amrc-connectivity-stack/docs/notify-v2.md

 Other request methods may be defined in the future.

-An `UPDATE` request must describe the HTTP request which is the subject of the subscription.
-The `request` key must be an object with these
+A `WATCH` request must describe the HTTP request which is the subject of the subscription.
+The `request` key must be an object with these keys:
-keys:

 * `url`: The URL we are requesting to watch.
 This is interpreted relative to the service base URL and may include a query string.